techyizu/techyizu.github.io/events/shanghai-barcamp-spring-2017.md

 * Keeping the Ed in Edtech - Tracy Mehoke
 * The real way to find talent for your startup - Thibault Genaitay
 * Software as a performance art - Michael Clement
+* How to A/B Test the Best Subject Lines for Your Emails...
+For Free - Roberta Zanibelli

 And many more...